garrandall/popular-music-data/tracks/emotion-barbra-streisand.md

 Sometimes I wonder am I standing still in time
 Tired of doing everything the same old way
 Tired of playing all the games that people play
-This running round in circles gives me no peace of mind I need to find....
+This running round in circles gives me no peace of mind I need to find...
 I need the emotion
 I need to laugh
 Sometimes I need to cry